-Research project Since its most remote origins, the history of architecture has been inextricably bound to the development of ceramics, a material used as a purely constructive element before later exploiting its insulating and ornamental qualities.
-This module focuses on the use of ceramics in architecture by artists, architect, and industry since the late 19th century.
+This module focuses on the use of ceramics in architecture by artists, architects, and industry.
 Will analyse its expansion as an architectural decorative covering thanks to its use by some of the various European art movements of the time.
 The module will study the main buildings, architects, and artists that have used ceramics as an architectural element in Europe, the various uses of ceramics in architecture, the main European ceramic products, their technological innovations, their commercial relations, the circulation of new ceramic products and uses in Europe, and the future: design and sustainability.
 The results will be compiled in a database accessible via Internet in several European languages.
-It will include: the most significant European architecture, the main ceramic industries and artists using ceramics in architecture, the main ceramic industries and innovations within that industry, and a bibliography.
+It will include: the most significant European architectural heritage, important architects and artists using ceramics in architecture, the main ceramic industries and innovations within that industry, and a bibliography.

 The database has a mandate to become a seminal reference for museums, universities, artists, collectors, designers, ceramic industry, and architects.
 The module shall raise awareness about the significance of ceramics in Europe's architectural heritage and shall offer digitalised information as an overall basis of knowledge about it.
 This module will be integrated within the exhibition module, be discussed in the congress, and in a special symposium.
-1 Porcelain fountain, Selb 2 Public swimming pool Selb, decorated with porcelain tiles 3 Ceramic staircase in the Victoria and Albert Museum in London, © tilesoc_org_uk 4 Doulton Ceramic, Royal Arcade, Norwitch, UK, © tilesoc_org_uk Organiser: Museo Nacional de Cerámica y Artes Suntuarias "González Martí".
-Valencia Co-organiser: Muzej primenjene umetnosti, Beograd University of Ulster, Belfast campus Associated partner: V & B CERAMICS AND ITS DIMENSIONS MODULE 4 Prop ceramic and its relevance in film, advertising films and photographs Socio-cultural background of the use of ceramics in movies (1930 until today) Filmography & Media database In each movie as well as in advertising films setting and equipment are not just extras, but protagonists as well - this applies to the prop ceramic.
+1 Porcelain fountain Selb 2 Public swimming pool Selb, decorated with porcelain tiles 3 Ceramic staircase in the Victoria and Albert Museum in London, © tilesoc_org_uk 4 Doulton Ceramic, Royal Arcade, Norwich, UK, © tilesoc_org_uk Organiser: Museo Nacional de Cerámica y Artes Suntuarias "González Martí", Valencia Co-organiser: Muzej primenjene umetnosti, Beograd University of Ulster, Belfast campus Associated partne er: V & B CERAMICS AND ITS DIMENSIONS MODULE 4 Prop ceramic and its relevance in film, advertising films and photographs Socio-cultural background of the use of ceramics in movies (1930 until today) Filmography & Media database In each movie as well as in advertising films setting and equipment are not just extras, but protagonists as well - this applies to the prop ceramic.
 Both, movies and commercials reflect the social changes best.